lwitzani/addPokemonGoEventsToCalendar/README.md

   - either you create a new calendar (inside your calendar app) with the name "PoGo" then the script works immediately
   - or you change the "calendarName" variable to whatever your preferred (and already existing) calendar's name is
 - in the current version, the script is meant to be executed inside the Scriptable app (meaning there is no widget for it)
+  - there is already another script that fills the purpose of showing events in widgets: https://github.com/bigfoott/PoGOEvents

 # Customizations
 - you can play around with the variables at the top as mentioned in the commented lines